isomerpages/mti-cap/index.md

       title: About the Committee Against Profiteering (CAP)
       button: Learn more
       url: /aboutcap
-      description: CAP investigates feedback on alleged profiteering or unjustified price increases of essentials, using the upcoming GST increase as an excuse.
+      description: CAP investigates feedback on unjustified price increases of essential products and services, using the GST increase as an excuse.
   - infobar:
       title: Share Your Feedback
       description: Provide details about cases of unjustified price increases of